Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Efficient transmission schedules

-\textbf{Choosing workload partitions.~} The tenant provides a {\sid} value with each indicator, which identifies the workload partition and enables \sys\ to use an efficient schedule.
+The tenant provides a {\sid} value with each indicator, which identifies the workload partition and enables \sys\ to use an efficient schedule.
 For {\em performance}, the tenant's choice of {\sid} values should partition the guest's network traffic into classes of similar shape.
 The lower the variance of shapes in each class, the less the padding required when a specific network response is generated, minimizing bandwidth overhead.
 Returning to video streaming in our running {\medsite} example, there should be a different {\sid} value for every resolution, and the application should provide this {\sid} for all videos of this resolution.

 For {\em security}, it is sufficient that the choice of {\sid} does not depend on secrets.
 First, certain network interaction patterns are well-known and don't reveal secrets.
 For instance, a network server's traffic typically consists of a TCP handshake, a TLS handshake, and a variable number of requests and responses on the established connected, followed by a connection show-down.
 Using a different {\sid} for each is safe.
 Second, the tenant may partition its request-response workload into equivalence classes, such that the chosen traffic shape reveals the class but not the specific object requested within a class.
 Returning to the {\medsite} example, all videos with a given resolution may be considered a class, for which the same {\sid} is used and therefore an efficient traffic shape (rate) for that class.
 If all videos are available in the same set of resolutions, then the resolution reveals no information about the content requested.

 A tenant may choose to further partition its workload into clusters such that the cluster of a requested object is public, but not the specific object.
+We discuss clustering heuristics next.